sharktacos/OpenColorIO-configs/docs/substance2.md

 The mirror symmetry can be enabled in the contextual toolbar (top)

 ## HDR maps and camera import
-test camera import, test HDR projection
+camera import works, HDR projection works, test projection from camera accuracy.
+Test sphere projection for panorama HDR